leaningtech/labs/src/content/docs/cheerpj2/03-getting-started/01-Getting-Started.md

 </script>
 ```

-This should be sufficient to get the applet to run on any browser, with the pre-compiled JAR.JS's files deployed in the same directory of the the original JAR files.
+This should be sufficient to get the applet to run on any browser, with the pre-compiled JAR.JS's files deployed in the same directory of the original JAR files.
 The `cheerpjInit({enablePreciseAppletArchives:true});` call can be done during page initialization.

 To avoid potential conflicts with native Java we recommend replacing the original HTML tag with `cheerpj-` prefixed version.
 You should use `<cheerpj-applet>`, `<cheerpj-object>` or `<cheerpj-embed>` depending on the original tag.